DICE-UNC/jargon/README.md

 Added KVP packing instruction support to escape ; character in PAM password, added unit test verification

+#### failing parallel file operation should throw exception #133

+pending...consider adding a fail fast option...

+#### improve logging in CollectionAndDataObjectListAndSearchAOImpl #135

+Added toString methods to result set and result row, limited debug logging of result rows to 100 rows.
+Fixed a typo in the logging statement for collection listings.

 ### Additional testing for reported issues, minor changes